Andrew-2609/go-sse-sample/README.md

 - **Max SSE Clients**: `10,000`
 - **Event TTL**: `1 minute`
 - **Graceful Shutdown Timeout**: `1 minute`

+**SSE Hub Initialization**: The SSE Hub singleton is initialized during application startup via `sse.InitializeSSEHub(eventStore, maxClients)`.
+It must be initialized before any components attempt to access it via `sse.GetSSEHub()`.

 To modify these values, edit the constants and variables in `main.go`.